 Where can I find information on how to access the vaccine in Vancouver, British Columbia?

-You can find more information on British Columbia’s COVID-19 vaccine website.
+Although COVID-19 vaccination isn’t required for students located in Vancouver, you can find more information on British Columbia’s COVID-19 vaccine website.
 The province has a four-phase vaccination plan with vaccines available to the general public beginning in April through June 2021.
-Read more about eligibility for the vaccine and registering for the vaccine.
+Read more about eligibility and how to register for the vaccine.

 Where can I find information on how to access the vaccine in Portland, Maine?